CmrCrabs/NEA/paperwork.typ

   - $g$ is gravity
 \

-*Jacobian*
-  - \/\/ Similar to the FFT, I need more math knowledge to properly understand how to do this - waiting until Ive completed all of matrices.
-  - need to find the jacobian determinant of the transform
-  - of water displacement vectors
-  - and then offset to bias negative results
+==== Fast Fourier Transform (Cooley-Tukey) @FFT-Wiki The (inverse) FFT is responsible for transforming the generated signal from JONSWAP into a single usable wave, whose vectors are then encoded into the RGB channels of a texture, and read by the vertex shader in order to displace the geometry.
+  $ "will write up after learning roots of unity & partial derivatives" $
 \

-*Exponential Decay* @Exponential-Decay
+==== The Jacobian @JTessendorf @Acerola-FFT @Atlas-Water @SimSlides The jacobian describes the "uniqueness" of a transformation.
+This is useful as where the waves would crash, the jacobian determinant of the transformation goes negative.
+We can then offset this result to bias the results and generate more foam.

+  $ "Will write up once I better understand partial derivatives." $
+\

+==== Exponential Decay @Exponential-Decay @Atlas-Water @Acerola-FFT @JTessendorf In order to dissipate the stored foam over time instead of instantaneously, we apply an exponential decay function to each pixel in the texture.
+This may potentially be replaced by a gaussian blur and fade pass depending on results produced.
   $ N(t) = N_0 e ^(-lambda t) $
   where
   - $N_0$ is the initial quantity
   - $lambda$ is the rate constant
 \

-=== Non-PBR Lighting Algorithms & Formulae
+=== Lighting Algorithms & Formulae

-*Rendering Equation* @Atlas-Water @Acerola-FFT @Acerola-SOS
+==== Rendering Equation @Atlas-Water @Acerola-FFT @Acerola-SOS This abstract equation models how a light ray incoming to a viewer is "formed" (in the context of this simulation).
+Due to there only being a single light source (the sun), and subsurface scattering @Atlas-Water allowing us to replace the $L_"diffuse"$ and $L_"ambient"$ terms, we are able to take an analytical approach to solving this.

-  $ L_"eye" = (1 - F) L_"scatter" + F(L_"specular" + L_"env_reflected") $
+To include surface foam, we _lerp_ between the foam color and $L_"eye"$ based on foam density @Atlas-Water.
+We also Increase the roughness in areas covered with foam for $L_"specular"$ @Atlas-Water.  $ L_"eye" = (1 - F) L_"scatter" + F(L_"specular" + L_"env_reflected") $
   where
-  - $F$ is the fresnel reflectance
+  - $F$ is the fresnel reflectance term
-  - $L_"scatter"$ (atlas subs approx) (includes ambient)
-  - $L_"specular"$ either atlas approx or blinn-phong
-  - $L_"env_reflected"$ cubemap reflections per acerola or atlas
-  - multiply specular and env. reflections by fresnel to include surface foam, _lerp_ between the foam color and $L_"eye"$ based on foam density.
-Increase the roughness in areas covered with foam for $L_"specular"$.

-*Subsurface Scattering* @Atlas-Water
+  - $L_"scatter"$ is the light emitted due to subsurface scattering
+  - $L_"specular"$ is the reflected light from the source
+  - $L_"env_reflected"$ is the reflectioned light from the environemnt

+==== Normalisation @Blinn-Phong @Specular-Highlight When computing lighting using vectors, we are only concerned with the direction of a given vector not the magnitude.
+In order to ensure the dot product of 2 vectors is equal to the cosine of their angle we normalise the vectors.
+For notation, a vector $arrow(A)$ when normalised is represented with $hat(A)$.
+  $ arrow(A) dot arrow(B) = abs(A) abs(B) cos theta $
+  $ hat(A) = arrow(A) / abs(A) => abs(hat(A)) = 1 $
+  $ therefore hat(A) dot hat(B) = cos theta $
+where
+  - $theta$ is the angle between vectors $A$ and $B$
+==== Subsurface Scattering @Atlas-Water
+This is the phenomenon where some light absorbed by a material eventually re-exits and reaches the viewer.
+Modelling this realistically is impossible in a real time context with current computing power.
+Specifically within the context of the ocean, we can approximate it particularly well as the majority of light is absorbed.
+An approximate formula taking into account geometric attenuation, a crude fresnel factor, lamberts cosine law, and an ambient light is used, alongside various artistic parameters to allow for adjustments. @Atlas-Water
   $ L_"scatter" = ((k_1 H angle.l omega_i dot -omega_o angle.r ^4 (0.5 - 0.5(omega_i dot omega_n))^3 + k_2 angle.l omega_o dot omega_n angle.r ^2) C_"ss" L_"sun") / (1 + Lambda (omega_i)) $
   $ L_"scatter" += k_3 angle.l omega_i dot w_n angle.r C_"ss" L_"sun" + k_4 P_f C_f L_"sun" $
   where